-Subsidized parents will not see a reduction in parental contribution in the case where the child occupies a space with a Service Provider that is not enrolled in the CWELCC System.
+It is important to note that subsidized parents will not see a reduction in parental contribution in the case where the child occupies a space with a Service Provider that is not enrolled in the CWELCC System.

 Example: The base fee for a space is \$100 prior to enrolment in the CWELCC System.
 The space is paid with a parent contribution of \$30 and a fee-subsidy funded by the Province of \$70.